ChameleonCloud/docs/source/technical/reservations.rst

 Once the start time of the lease is reached, the lease will be started and its reservation will change to ``Active``; you may need to refresh the page to see the updates.

 .. tip:: The lease is identified by a *UUID*.
-You may find it useful when using the CLI or submitting tickets on our `help desk <https://www.chameleoncloud.org/user/help/>`_.
+You may find it useful when using the CLI or submitting tickets on our |Help Desk|.

 .. role:: redbold